alijawadfahs/microwave/README.txt

 (b,c,d) It was really simple, I didn't understand why it won't work, just checked the python code, understood what's going on and it was done in 10 min.

 UPDATE: added the missing transactions, and the results of them

+Task 7:

+already finished this part, tested all the functionality.in Task 6